janasheenakbar/Dec-16/README.md

 # Dec-16
-##created this repository to  practice my git and github skills
+##created this repository to  practice my git and GitHub skills.
+.md extension is markdown.
+Single hash is the main heading.